Our COVID-19 response

 Stay Home: Nonessential businesses close statewide

-Metro announces that bus ridership is down 62%.
+Metro announced that bus ridership is down 62%.
 Reduced Schedule website is published in 13 languages

-Metro introduces new safety strap on coaches and rail to support health of drivers and customers through social distancing.
+Metro introduced new safety strap on coaches and rail to support health of drivers and customers through social distancing.

-Metro restores some service to promote social distancing on select high-demand routes.
+Metro restored some service to promote social distancing on select high-demand routes.

-Local action: Executive transmits emergency legislation to fund child care services for first responders
+Executive transmits emergency legislation to fund childcare services for first responders

 Local recommendation: Staying apart and non-medical masks

-Metro announces ridership has decreased 72% as people focus on essential travel.
+Metro announced ridership has decreased 72% as people focus on essential travel.

 State order: Stay Home extended till May 4 statewide

-Isolation and quarantine staff receive first admit via Metro’s Transportation for Pandemic Response program; 38 people currenting staying in isolation and quarantine sites
+Isolation and quarantine staff received first admit via Metro’s Transportation for Pandemic Response program; 38 people currenting staying in isolation and quarantine sites

 King County’s Department of Adult and Juvenile Detention (DAJD) announced they have reduced the number of people in custody by over 600 in recent weeks.